JesseBrand/dnding-notes/posts/calendar/Session 3-14 - The Trapped Lair.md

 - came by [[Wheldrake Fortress]], then continued to the [[Anorak Iron Mine|Mine]] without effort, meeting [[Ian]] out front who asked for coffee and mentioned their [[Aboouck|Bunny Friend]];
 - reached the poisonous fog, where [[Sir Dixon Fire|Sir Dixon]] gave [[Sam Alderleaf|Sam]] an [[Air Bubble]] around his head in order to scout ahead, where he found a barrier before returning with his findings;
 - cleared out a lot of the poisonous fog as [[Enphine]] cast her [[Gust]] and [[Sir Dixon Fire|Sir Dixon]] used [[Gust of Wind]] to clear out most of the tunnel before he got poisoned and lost half his health and was cured by listening to the [[Artificer#Protector|Groovy Tunes]] of [[Horatio]];
-- went into the tunnel, but faced a last barier of thick poisonous fog that would not clear it, [[Sam Alderleaf|Sam]] went in and they heard a fuse being lit before [[Sam Alderleaf|Sam]] came out shout "RUN!";
+- went into the tunnel, but faced a last barrier of thick poisonous fog that would not clear it, [[Sam Alderleaf|Sam]] went in and they heard a fuse being lit before [[Sam Alderleaf|Sam]] came out shout "RUN!";
 - were surprised by a massive explosion as [[Sam Alderleaf|Sam]] had detonated a [[Gunpowder|Horn of Gunpowder]] when half the cave started to tremble and rocks started to fall;
 - watched the gas clear out and the force field gone and proceeded along the stream to a bridge which led to two tunnels as the river was blocked off by debris;
 - investigated several tunnels, discovering most of them blocked with only one actually leading to an interesting room, while another ended in a weird flat surface which they could not find anything special about;